renygrando/movimento-karaoke/PRD.md

   - Star for ratings
   - Lightning for combos
   - X for removing items
+  - Heart for favorites (filled when favorited)
+  - DotsThreeVertical for song card menu
+  - House for home navigation
+  - Playlist for playlists navigation
+  - MusicNotes for empty playlist states
+  - PlayCircle for loading playlists
+  - Trash for deleting playlists
+  - PencilSimple for editing playlists
 - **Spacing**:
   - Card padding: p-6 (24px)
   - Section gaps: gap-8 (32px)